ppy/osu-wiki/news/2023/2023-09-04-monthly-beatmapping-contest-september-2023.md

 ![](/wiki/shared/news/2023-09-04-monthly-beatmapping-contest-september-2023/elitemapper.png)

-- **Mappers' Guild keychain** is rewarded to the judging winner of each month's contest.
+Additionally, a **Mappers' Guild keychain** is optionally rewarded to the judging winner of each month's contest.
 Its design is based on your beatmap!

 ![](LINK)